twitocode/Tantalum/content/Notes/Religion/Unit 1 Review.md

 ---
 # Who is Matthew?
-Wrote for the Jewish People.
+I literally have no clue DISCARD
+80 AD - 100 AD
 <!--ID: 1743891470165-->

 ---
 # Who is Mark?
-Not one of the twelve disciples.
+A Jewish Man, Not one of the twelve disciples.
+65 AD - 70 AD
 <!--ID: 1743891470201-->

 ---
 # Who is Luke?
 Not one of the twelve disciples, he was a Gentile, he was a Greek convert.
+85 AD
 <!--ID: 1743891470238-->

 ---
 # Who is John?
-Wrote for everyone.
+Once again, no clue DISCARD
+100AD
 <!--ID: 1743891470282-->

 ---